Made in Germany

 Chain mail consists of many individual metal rings.
 Each single ring is intertwined with four more rings before it is welded to close it.
 This provides a very flexible but very sturdy metal mesh, which is used in various applications.
 So far it has successfully been applied as a protective material in the meat, fish, textile and sheet metal industries.
 An industry proven and effective protective fabric.

-Due to the recent release of our PaleoBarefoots® there are no complete studies, but judging by the high stress 'treatment' of that gloves of this kind go through in an industrial setting: hooks, sharp points and blades, cleavers and the like, we can assume that it is almost impossible to wear down a pair of PaleoBarefoots®ULTRA on natural, soft surfaces or in waters!
+Due to the recent release of our PaleoBarefoots® there are no complete studies, but judging by the high stress 'treatment' of that gloves of this kind go through in an industrial setting: hooks, sharp points and blades, cleavers and the like, we can assume that it is unlikely to wear down a pair of PaleoBarefoots®ULTRA on natural, soft surfaces or in waters!

 Step one: Material - grid mesh ring structure